addyosmani/backbone-fundamentals/README.md

 In order to update your Backbone application to primarily use pub/sub, a lot of the work you may end up doing will be moving logic coupled inside of specific views to modules outside of it which are reactionary.

-Take the <code>todoSaver</code> for example - it's responsibility is saving new Todo items to models once the a <code>notificationName</code> called 'newContentAvailable' has fired.
+Take the `todoSaver` for example - it's responsibility is saving new Todo items to models once the a `notificationName` called 'newContentAvailable' has fired.
 If you take a look at the permissions structure in the last code sample, you'll notice that 'newContentAvailable' is present there.
-If I wanted to prevent subscribers from being able to subscribe to this notification, I simply set it to a boolean value of <code>false</code>.
+If I wanted to prevent subscribers from being able to subscribe to this notification, I simply set it to a boolean value of `false`.

 Again, this is a massive oversimplification of how advanced your permissions structures could get, but it's certainly one way of controlling what parts of your application can or can't be accessed by specific modules at any time.